goberoi/cloudy_vision/readme.md

 1. Install dependencies (see below).
 1. Place all your images in `./input_images`.
 1. Run the script: `python cloudy_vision.py`
 1. View `./output/output.html` to see results.
 1. If you add more images, simply re-run the script.
 Prior results are cached.

+### Note for rekognition

+The keys should not be placed in the api_keys.json file but in ~/.aws/credentials and ~/.aws/config.
+See http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files

 ## Installation